If you are unsure whether you have rounded shoulders or to what extent, then this quick read is for you!

 It will take commitment especially in the beginning, but it will benefit you in the long run.

-There are many different exercises you can do, but you don’t have to a lot of them.
+There are many different exercises you can do, but you don’t have to do all of them.

-Here are some simple stretches that you can do that won’t take up much of your time.
-For fast improvement, I would say you should do these them daily.
+Here are some simple stretches that won’t take up much of your time.
+For fast improvement, I would say you should do them daily.

 The “Wall Corner Stretch”